rbowsley/lamplighthelp/source/9-9-0_Working_With_Linked_Cases_Without_the_Linked_Case_View_Tab.markdown

 Some of these options will be greyed out so that you can't choose them.
 For example, if a record is not already linked to a {{linked case}}, then you will not be able to remove one, or close the one it is associated with.
 Each record can only be attached to one {{linked case}}.

 - Link to {{linked case}}: you can link this record to a {{linked case}} if it is not already linked to another one.
 If it is already linked then the option will be greyed-out.
-- Follow-up {{linked case}}: opens up a duplicate record for you to edit, which will automatically save into to the same {{linked case}}.
+- Follow-up {{linked case}}: opens a duplicate record for you to edit, which will automatically save into to the same {{linked case}}.
 - Remove link to {{linked case}}: removes this record from the {{linked case}} it was attached to.
 - Close {{linked case}}: closes the {{linked case}} that the record was linked to.
 If closing this way, you will not have the chance to edit it or change the date.
 It will be recorded as closing on today's date.
 - Re-open {{linked case}}: allows you to the {{linked case}} that the record is attached to if it was previously closed.